Aspiring-Writer/_posts/tmf/index.md

 tags: [Mystery, Thriller, spy]
 next_post: tmf-1
 ---
-I started writing this and {% post_link kaa %} on the same day.
+I started writing this and {% post_link kaa/index %} on the same day.
 They are very similiar in genre, however, this one is more of a mystery than a thriller.
 <!-- more -->
 (Her)